oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 ##### Snappy Decompression Engine
 ![](snappy_decompressor.png)

-The following sections will first describe the GZIP design, followed by the SNAPPY design, since the SNAPPY design is essentially a subset of the GZIP design.
+The following sections will first describe the GZIP design, followed by the Snappy design, since the Snappy design is essentially a subset of the GZIP design.

 ### GZIP and DEFLATE
 GZIP is an implementation of the DEFLATE protocol.
 The structure of a GZIP file is illustrated in the figure that follows.
 The file starts with a variable length, byte-aligned header of 10 or more bytes.
 Then follows the data payload, which is 1 or more DEFLATE compressed blocks.
 After the DEFLATE blocks, there might be some padding to realign to a byte boundary, and finally an 8-byte GZIP footer that contains the CRC-32 and size (in bytes) of the uncompressed data.
-For more details on the GZIP file format, review the [GZIP Wikipedia entry](https://en.wikipedia.org/wiki/Gzip).
+For more details on the GZIP file format, see the [GZIP Wikipedia entry](https://en.wikipedia.org/wiki/Gzip).

 ##### GZIP File Structure
 ![](gzip_file_format.png)